 I really love the Stuart Weitzman Nudist sandals and they’re usually my go-to for weddings and fancier events during warm weather.
 But after experiencing some low back issues earlier this year, I started wearing my Nearly Nude sandals with a stacked heel pretty heavily.
 I wore them to every wedding I went to this summer and with countless other dresses for more casual affairs.
 These shoes are so comfortable.
 They’re the perfect height, they are great to walk in and they come in loads of colors.
 I can’t say enough about these as a worthwhile investment for a comfortable heel.

 Every year for my birthday I buy myself a gift and a few years ago it was the Chanel slingbacks.
 I thought about these shoes for several years, tried them on several times and never bit the bullet.
 Now, I can’t imagine my shoe collection without these because I wear them so much!
 They elevate every outfit and can go with jeans just as easily as they can a pretty summer midi dress.
 They’re comfortable because of the low, stacked heel and can put up with the many steps I take in them running around.
-If you like the style and not the price, this is a more affordable option.
+If you like the style and not the price, this and this are more affordable options.

 These booties were the best pair of shoes I bought in 2017 and remain a favorite many years later.
 I can go for miles and miles without any issues with these little booties and I love styling them with both jeans as seen here or with dresses.
 I get compliments on them whenever I wear them and truly find myself reaching for them in Fall + Winter at least twice a week.
 They also come in a gorgeous cognac color and in leather.